Profile profile for NicklesS

 B.A., History, Cornell University

-20th century American social and cultural history, Women and gender, family and childhood, social reform and material culture, mass consumption, material and visual culture, industrial design
+20th century American social and cultural history, cultural history of technology, women and gender, family and childhood, social reform and material culture, mass consumption, industrial design

 - Evaluation of post-1945 home and family life collections at NMAH, 2004